-You will absolutely need a car to properly tour Sardinia.
+You will absolutely need to rent a car in Sardinia to properly explore the island.
 Keep in mind that most car rentals will be manual cars, so if you are not able to drive a stick-shift, you should try to request an automatic transmission car well in advance.
-Check out Auto Europe’s selection for available Car Rentals in Italy before your trip to Sardinia.

 Also pay close attention to whether the car is benzene or diesel.
 Different models of the same car can vary and putting the wrong type of fuel in a rental car could be disastrous.

 I hope you’ve found this Sardinia gay travel guide useful!
-Don’t forget to subscribe to wolfyy for more the latest gay travel information & special travel invitations.
+Don’t forget to subscribe to wolfyy for more the latest gay travel information.